13095625519/HTVGNN/README.md

-# HTVGNN
+The offical code for 《A novel hybrid time-varying graph neural network for traffic flow forecasting》

-A novel hybrid time-varying graph neural network for traffic flow forecasting
+The code will be updated when the paper is accepted